 Kärntner Straße, Graben, Kohlmarkt

-Walking along the streets in Vienna’s pedestrianised old town takes you past various top stores:
+Walking along the most popular streets in Vienna’s pedestrianised old town takes you past various top stores.
+Last time I checked:

-- The Graben has, for example, Omega, Hermès, Tag Heuer, Longines, Tommy Hilfiger, and Longchamp
+- The Graben had, for example, Louis Vuitton, Chanel, Omega, Hermès, Tag Heuer, Longines, Tommy Hilfiger, and Longchamp

-- Kohlmarkt has, for example, Lagerfeld, Chopard, Tiffany & Co., Gucci, Breitling, Dior, Fendi, and Burberry
+- Kohlmarkt featured, for example, Cartier, Dolce & Gabbana, Chopard, Tiffany & Co., Moncler, Ferragamo, Michael Kors, Gucci, Breitling, Dior, Fendi, and Burberry

-- Kärntner Straße has, for example, Boss, Chanel, Lobmeyr, Ray Ban, the Steffl department store, the Österreichische Werkstätten (spiritual successors to the Wiener Werkstätte) and Swarovski (who offer a special shopping experience tour*)
+- Kärntner Straße hosted, for example, Boss, Chanel, Lobmeyr, Ray Ban, Peek & Cloppenburg, the Steffl department store, the Österreichische Werkstätten (spiritual successors to the Wiener Werkstätte), Swarovski (who offer a special shopping experience tour*), Apple and the Sacher (cake) shop

 Bonus mention goes to Meinl am Graben, a large high-end food store at the junction of the Graben and Kohlmarkt.
 The place to pick up your champagne and gourmet delicacies (and a fair few international imports as well).